aminfathullah/voice-keyboard/README.md

 # Voice Keyboard

-A Go application that converts speech to text and types it into the active text field using Google Cloud Speech-to-Text.
+A Go application with GUI that converts speech to text and types it into the active text field using Google Cloud Speech-to-Text.

 ## Prerequisites